RazzDazz/docker-nagios-core/README.md

 ## First start
 The start script checks volume `/usr/local/nagios/etc` if a file `nagios.cfg` exists.
-If not found then the folder `/usr/local/nagios/etc-ori` (a copy of `/usr/local/nagios/etc` created during docker build) is copied back to `/usr/local/nagios/etc`.
+If not found then the folder `/usr/local/nagios/etc-ori` (a copy of `/usr/local/nagios/etc` created during docker build) is copied back to `/usr/local/nagios/etc` and the default webuser is created.
+Remeber to change the password.

 From this point you can adjust the default config to your needs.

+** Attention: ** Deleting nagios.cfg reruns the copy process and recreates the default web user, changing the password to the default.

 ## Test
 ### nagios url